KOTORCommunityPatches/TSL_Community_Patch/Tier Organization.md

 # Tier 3
 ## Visual Improvements
 Sometimes the game assets aren't great.
 These changes correct problems with them, and may require modder-created assets.
 But the changes are minimal; they just make the game look how it ought to look.
+* A number of textures don't use shaders: [Textures Improvement Project](https://deadlystream.com/files/file/462-textures-improvement-project/)
+* T3-M4 and the HK units lacked shaders: [JC's Shader Fixes for K2 1.1](https://deadlystream.com/files/file/1284-jcs-shader-fixes-for-k2/)
+* The head texture for Visas has a poor quality mask for its environment map and incorrectly uses her skin colour for the inside of her mouth
+* The model in the galaxy map for Paragus looks nothing like it: [Peragus Galaxy Map Change](https://deadlystream.com/files/file/336-peragus-galaxy-map-change/)
+* The Zeison Sha armour for males (PMBMM) is unable to properly perform a two-handed grip during weapon animations: [Get a Grip!
+Zeison Sha Armour Male Model Fix 1.0](https://deadlystream.com/files/file/1362-get-a-grip-zeison-sha-armour-male-model-fix/)
 * The walking and running animations are janky: [Movement Animation Fix for Both KOTOR and TSL](https://deadlystream.com/files/file/465-movement-animation-fix-for-both-kotor-and-tsl/)

 ## Ported Content